diseraluca/diseraluca.github.io/_posts/2019-02-21-chronicle-of-learning.md

 state alphabet -> expression -> transition
 ~~~

-Where "state", "alphabet" and "transiction" are defined as above. "expression" is a valid Tummy expression ( e.g a sequence of TMs $$M1, M2, ...
+Where "state", "alphabet" and "transition" are defined as above. "expression" is a valid Tummy expression ( e.g a sequence of TMs $$M1, M2, ...
 MN$$ ).
 An image can help us understand this concept.

 ![delegating transiction]({{ "/assets/TUMMY_delegating_transiction.png" | absolute_url }})